-- We see a greater number of Hispanic students, students aged 18-25 years and students living in poverty at our campus compared to the community. - The participation rates of American Indian and Alaskan Natives, Native Hawaiian and other Pacific Islanders at WCC and CCOF are much lower than what we would expect to see given the community demographic make-up. - The participation rates of individuals aged 45-55 and 55 and up are much lower than what we would expect to see given the community demographic make-up.
+- We see a greater number of Hispanic students, students aged 18-25 years and students living in poverty at our campus compared to the community. - The participation rates of American Indian and Alaskan Natives, Native Hawaiian and other Pacific Islanders at WCC and CCOF are much lower than what we would expect to see given the community demographic make-up. - The participation rates of individuals aged 45-55 and 55 + are much lower than what we would expect to see given the community demographic make-up. - The participation rate of veterans is much lower than we would expect to see given the community demographic makeup (0.08%).

-- Gender: WCC student population has, proportionally, more females than males compared to the community. - The proportion of males to females at WCC is 0.65 - Ethnicity: WCC student population has, proportionally, more Hispanics and fewer African-American students compared to the community. - Hispanics consist of > 44% of the population at WCC, and approximately 30% of Yolo County and 55% of Colusa County. - Age: Compared to the community, WCC has a higher percentage of individuals aged 15-19 and 20-24, and considerably lower percentage of individuals aged 45 and up. - Individuals aged 20-24 consist of approximately 39% of the population at WCC, and 12% of the community. - Disability On average, approximately 12% of WCC's students report at least one primary disability, compared to 11% of the community who report having a primary disability
+- Gender: WCC student population has, proportionally, more females than males compared to the community. - The proportion of males to females at WCC is 0.65 - Ethnicity: WCC student population has, proportionally, more Hispanics and fewer African-American students compared to the community. - Hispanics consist of > 44% of the population at WCC, and approximately 30% of Yolo County and 55% of Colusa County. - Age: Compared to the community, WCC has a higher percentage of individuals aged 15-19 and 20-24, and considerably lower percentage of individuals aged 45 and up. - Individuals aged 20-24 consist of approximately 39% of the population at WCC, and 12% of the community. - Disability On average, approximately 12% of WCC's students report at least one primary disability, compared to 11% of the community who report having a primary disability - Other Groups: 60% of WCC's students are economically disadvantaged (compared to 15-18%), 0.51% are foster youth (compared to 0.1-0.2%), and 0.08% are veterans (compared to 5-6%.)

-Open access, some outreach
+• Open access, some outreach